 Tucker’s, Hooksett/Concord/New London, NH

-A little about me: born and raised in Greensboro, North Carolina, with deep Tar Heel roots and a proud graduate of UNC-Chapel Hill, I now live in Goffstown, NH for the past 15 years with my husband Dave and two little boys, ages 7 and 9.
+A little about me: born and raised in Greensboro, North Carolina, with deep Tar Heel roots and a proud graduate of UNC-Chapel Hill, I now live in Goffstown, NH for the past 17 years with my husband Dave and two boys, ages 10 and 12.
 Raised on good Southern food, I love hushpuppies, banana pudding, and iced tea.
 When I was in college I studied abroad in Australia, and also traveled to places like Indonesia, London, New Zealand, and Vienna in the days before digital cameras.
 These days I enjoy solo travel and always look for opportunities to indulge in food tourism whenever possible.
 And finally, my passion for photography is rivaled only by my passion for eating great food.
 The combination of these facets culminates into my little studio that I’m proud to have created just for featuring notable local food.

 Style & Approach

 I pride myself on being a completely laid back, no-fuss photographer who uses minimal equipment to produce high-quality images.
 I love to travel light and I find excessive gear just slows me down with all the hassle.
 Natural light photography (especially for food) is my primary interest, and I will always consider real and authentic images superior to ones that are overworked and fussed upon.
 What is my style?
 I consider it natural, organic, light-filled, elegantly casual, and as easy going as a Southern accent.
 I love to photograph food in the restaurant and environment that it would be served in, because it feels authentic & inviting, and provides the viewer with a visual experience of what it’s actually like to dine in that restaurant.